Surviving Renaissance Recorders

 Kirnbauer (1994).

-This tiny recorder with its turned wooden case came form a private colletion in Vienna and was erroneously catlogued as a recorder in f'' by both Martin Krinbauer and Eva Legêne in their 1995 articles.
-It was bought by the museum after Martin Kirnberg's catalogue was published.
+This tiny recorder with its turned wooden case came form a private colletion in Vienna and was erroneously catlogued as a recorder in f'' by both Martin Kirnbauer and Eva Legêne in their 1995 articles.
+It was bought by the museum after Martin Kirnbauer's catalogue was published.

 TOL: 178